Automattic/theme-tools/org-submitter/README.md

 # IMPORTANT note about child themes

-**Do not** add the script to a chlid theme if it's already in the parent.
+**Do not** add the script to a child theme if it's already in the parent.